decking notice

 • Some of the product can prematurely degrade and break, posing a risk of injury.

-Which products are subject to this advisory?
+Which products are subject to this recall?

 • Products made by LP for the Veranda label, sold in the Western part of the US at The Home Depot -- AK, AZ, CA, CO, HI, ID, MT, NM, NV, OR, UT, WA, WY, and TX (El Paso markets.)